 Strategic Leadership: How Today's Decisions Will Impact Your Organization's Future

 Strategy.
 Innovation.
 Change management.
 These are buzzwords in the lexicon of today's management books.
 What do they really mean to leaders in the construction industry?
 In today's world of constant, rapid change, it is more difficult than ever to chart a course through the uncertainty and ambiguity to ensure your organization's success.
 Leaders need to think strategically to leverage the opportunities in the marketplace while avoiding the pitfalls.
 This interactive presentation will help participants learn how to capitalize on strategic opportunities, from understanding innovative processes to monitoring the competitive landscape, in order to create and sustain a competitive advantage.

 - Understand the difference between strategic planning and strategic thinking

-- Discover how leaders can plan for the unexpected, to ensure the long-term success of their organization
+- Discover how leaders can plan for the unexpected and ensure the long-term success of their organization

-- Making strategic decisions to guide the organization through turbulent times
+- Implement strategic decisions to guide the organization through turbulent times

-- Predict and prepare for downstream impacts of today's decisions
+- Predict and prepare for the long-term impacts of today's decisions

 Rewarding Employees through Effective Incentive Compensation Plans

 A properly designed and skillfully implemented incentive compensation plan is a powerful management tool.
 The goals of any incentive compensation plan should be to retain your current employees, to attract new employees and to reward employees for superior performance.